elysiajs/documentation/docs/life-cycle/on-error.md

 Elysia supports custom error both in the type-level and implementation level.

-To provide a custom error code, we can use `Eylsia.error` to add a custom error code, helping us to easily classify and narrow down the error type for full type safety with auto-complete as the following:
+To provide a custom error code, we can use `Elysia.error` to add a custom error code, helping us to easily classify and narrow down the error type for full type safety with auto-complete as the following:

 ```typescript
 class MyError extends Error {